-The environmental determination must be re-evaluated any time that the Grant Recipient proposes substantial changes in the nature, magnitude, or extent of the project.
-15 The re-evaluation assists in determining whether the original determination and/or finding are still valid.
+The environmental determination must be re-evaluated any time that the Grant Recipient proposes substantial changes in the nature, magnitude, or extent of the project.17 The re-evaluation assists in determining whether the original determination and/or finding are still valid.
+Grant Recipients are responsible for self-reporting to TDA suspected re-evaluation violations should a non-cleared activity be taken or non-cleared location impacted prior to conducting a re-evaluation or prior to receiving an additional AUGF if an updated FONSI is required.

 Project amendments that may result in the need for an updated FONSI include-but are not limited to:

-- Any change in project scope. - EXAMPLE: Adding water line improvements to a sewer line improvement project. - EXAMPLE: Adding sewer plant improvements to a sewer line improvement project. - Any new project location not addressed in the original review. - EXAMPLE: Adding additional streets to a street reconstruction project. - EXAMPLE: Changing the location of a proposed water tower. - An increase in infrastructure capacity of more than 20%. - EXAMPLE: Increasing a proposed water storage tank from 100,000 gallons to 150,000 gallons.
-EXAMPLE: Adding traffic lanes to widen a street. - A change in method or design that impacts the physical environment. - EXAMPLE: Adding lift stations not previously proposed to a sewer line improvement project. - EXAMPLE: Adding fire hydrants to a water line improvement project where none had been - A change to accommodate new circumstances and/or environmental conditions that have arisen during project implementation.
+- Any change in project scope.
+EXAMPLE: Adding water line improvements to a sewer line improvement project.
+EXAMPLE: Adding sewer plant improvements to a sewer line improvement project. - Any new project location not addressed in the original review.
+EXAMPLE: Adding additional streets to a street reconstruction project.
+EXAMPLE: Changing the location of a proposed water tower.

+- An increase in infrastructure capacity of more than 20%.
+EXAMPLE: Increasing a proposed water storage tank from 100,000 gallons to 150,000 gallons.
+EXAMPLE: Adding traffic lanes to widen a street. - A change in method or design that impacts the physical environment.
+EXAMPLE: Adding lift stations not previously proposed to a sewer line improvement project.
+EXAMPLE: Adding fire hydrants to a water line improvement project where none had been proposed. - A change to accommodate new circumstances and/or environmental conditions that have arisen during project implementation.